- How long do these sandboxes last?

 Per default they will be destroyed automatically after certain time.
 There should be a counter in the bottom left corner showing you how much time is left.

-The current timeout settings are:
+The current timeout setting is 24 hours.

 If you need a longer period, you can contact me.